Dual Geometric Graph Network (DG2N) -- Iterative network for deformable shape alignment: Background

-While deep learning effectively captures hidden patterns in grid sampled data, we witness an increasing number of applications where the information is better represented in graphs or manifolds \cite{appnp,chen2015signal,dgcnn}.
+\paragraph{Graph neural networks} While deep learning effectively captures hidden patterns in grid sampled data, we witness an increasing number of applications where the information is better represented in graphs or manifolds \cite{appnp,chen2015signal,dgcnn}.
 New challenges arise from a non-Euclidean structures due to the variable size of neighbors and unordered nodes.

 Graph neural networks go back to 1997, working on acyclic graphs \cite{sperduti1997supervised}, but the notion of graph neural network was officially introduced by Gori \etal in 2005 \cite{gori2005new}.
 Within the idea of graph neural networks, the most relevant to this work are convolutional graph neural networks, also known as ConvGNN.
 Under this umbrella, we can find two main streams; spectral and spatial.
 The first prominent research on spectral networks was presented by Bruna \etal \cite{bruna2013spectral}.
-On the other hand, a spatial convolutional structure was addressed more than a decade ago by Michei \cite{micheli}, which has recently been resurfacing, showing its usefulness for multiple tasks in geometry and computer vision.
+On the other hand, a spatial convolutional structure was addressed more than a decade ago by Micheli \cite{micheli}, which has recently been resurfacing, showing its usefulness for multiple tasks in geometry and computer vision.

 A variety of modern graph learning algorithms \cite{defferrard2017convolutional,gat,appnp,GCN,monti2016geometric,Fey/Lenssen/2019} replaced the traditional Euclidean convolution with a general concept of pulling that can be implemented on a graph.
 Among popular modern graph neural network architectures for computer vision tasks, we can find PointNet \cite{pointnet}, its successor PointNet++ \cite{qi2017pointnet} and DGCNN ~\cite{dgcnn}, which provides useful tools to convolve over a set of points.